jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - [x] Git branch confirmed clean and synchronized before the current work.

 ## Change Log

+### 2026-07-30 — GitHub Pages Automation Steps 3–4 Started

+- Extended the existing quality workflow with a gated static-site packaging and GitHub Pages deployment stage.
+- Kept publication conditional on the repository being `jgarciasuarez/jgarciasuarez.github.io`, preventing the source repository `jgarciasuarez/web` from accidentally publishing at the incompatible `/web` base path.
+- Preserved the existing personal-site `master` branch as the rollback source; the new application will be introduced on `agentic_web_design`.
+- Added manual workflow dispatch support for controlled deployment and recovery.
+- Local workflow YAML parsing and whitespace validation passed.
+Remote branch mirroring, Pages source migration, and the first hosted workflow run remain in progress.

 ### 2026-07-30 — GitHub Pages Preparation Steps 1–2 Completed